Mode7Labs/mod/docs/index.md

 npm install @mode-7/mod
 ```

-## Why mod?
+## Why MOD?

-**mod** brings the power and flexibility of modular synthesis to web development.
+**MOD** brings the power and flexibility of modular synthesis to web development.
 Instead of wrestling with the Web Audio API's low-level nodes, you can compose audio processing chains using familiar React patterns.

 - ✅ **Declarative** - Describe what you want, not how to build it
 - ✅ **Composable** - Mix and match modules like Lego blocks